Guidance Counselor

 Step Six: Complete State Licensing Board Requirements (Six Months)

-Each state has its requirements for school and guidance counselors, including examinations and supervised education or internship hours.
-Some states also require prospective guidance counselors to hold a teaching certificate as well as several years of experience.
+Each state has requirements for school and guidance counselors, including examinations and supervised education or internship hours.
+Some states also require prospective guidance counselors to hold a teaching certificate and several years of experience.

 Step Seven: NCSC/NCDA and Continuing Education Requirements (Ongoing)